 Mindfulness has helped me be a better teacher, to be more loving and gentle with myself, so I can be more loving and gentle with my students.
 Being a teacher is beyond rewarding, and with mindfulness, I am truly at peace and filled with such gratitude that I get to do what I do.
 I think there are a lot of overwhelmed, unhappy, stressed out teachers who do not exude love and patience for our youth.
 I want that to change and I think it starts with teaching teachers about mindfulness.
 Once they start seeing the benefits, they will incorporate it into their practice.
 Kids will feel safer, they will feel like they are being seen and heard and that they matter.
 Once kids and youth start feeling those things, I think that is when we will begin to see greater change happen.

 Thank you, Kristin Safa for sharing your story.
-I am grateful for your contribution of teaching mindfulness to our younger generation.
+I am grateful for your contribution to teaching mindfulness to our younger generation.
 I wish the best of luck to you with your mindfulness workshop and implementing mindfulness in the educational system.
 Connect with The Mindful Elementary Teacher on Instagram here.

 “If every 8 year old in the world is taught meditation, we will eliminate violence from the world within one generation.” – Dalai Lama